allegroai/clearml-docs/docs/integrations/yolov5.md

 ```

 Use the ClearML [Autoscalers](../cloud_autoscaling/autoscaling_overview.md), to help you manage cloud workloads in the
-cloud of your choice (AWS, GCP, Azure) and automatically deploy ClearML agents: The autoscaler automatically spins up
+cloud of your choice (AWS, GCP, Azure) and automatically deploy ClearML agents: the autoscaler automatically spins up
 and shuts down instances as needed, according to a resource budget that you set.